applejag/Akira-Moto/README.md

 ## Lore/Story

-<ul><i>"In the beginning, the order of <b>life</b> and <b>death</b> was created.
+> <i>"In the beginning, the order of <b>life</b> and <b>death</b> was created.
 They moved at equal rate, where one rises the other decays.<br/>
+>

-But as time passed, the balance, their uniform match, began to vaporize.
+> But as time passed, the balance, their uniform match, began to vaporize.
 Compared to death, lifes difference began to grow.<br/>
+>

-As death idly observed while carrying its duty, death realized that with enough time, life will grow to the level so death will be rendered gone, so death would to a degree cease to exist.<br/>
+> As death idly observed while carrying its duty, death realized that with enough time,
+> life will grow to the level so death will be rendered gone, so death would to a degree cease to exist.<br/>
+>

-An action is needed.
+> An action is needed.
 An action of desperate measures.
 One that only <b>the controller</b> could deal with.<br/>
+>

-The controller ordered prophecies, where death would level life so the order would be stable.<br/>
+> The controller ordered prophecies, where death would level life so the order would be stable.<br/>
-This method is called <b>'a pulse'</b>, in where death would beifly explode, to consume a chunk of life, sabotage it from the inside, to restore balance."</i></ul>
+> This method is called <b>'a pulse'</b>, in where death would beifly explode, to consume a chunk of life, sabotage it from the inside, to restore balance."</i></ul>

 <br/>
 The player controls a character of life, tainted by deaths call, aimed to fulfil the prophecy.